That Hockey Photo Keeps Circulating. Let’s Get the History Right.

 (Sept 12-28) Black Justice Strategy Community Engagement Sessions

-Canada’s Black Justice Strategy Community Engagement Sessions – Hosted By ANSJI The African Nova Scotian Justice Institute is leading public engagement sessions across Nova Scotia to inform the development of […]
+Canada’s Black Justice Strategy Community Engagement Sessions – Hosted By ANSJI The African Nova Scotian Justice Institute is leading public engagement sessions across Nova Scotia to inform the development of Canada’s Black Justice Strategy (CBJS).
+This strategy, driven by the Federal Department of Justice and community partners, addresses anti-Black racism, systemic discrimination and the overrepresentation […]

 iZrEAL performs ‘Black Scotians’ in Brixton, London, Aug 18.
 [VIDEO]